 When seen over a period of several millennia these mobile Frontiers are not specific places, but they are marked by a specific kind of culture.
 As time passes by, the Frontier by its very definition changes location, but the memes remain the same.
-The Frontier zones are found at the edge of terragen space, outside of the reach of the Archailects, and the people who inhabit these regions would like to keep it that way.
-Unlike Hiders which fear transapients, and attempt to avoid all contact, the pioneers interact freely with terragen civilization, limited only by their lack of wormholes and godtech drives.
+Since they are outside the Wormhole Nexus, and the largest Archailects cannot travel that far due to their vast size, the Frontier zones are outside of the reach of the Central Gods, and many of the people who inhabit these regions would like to keep it that way.
+Unlike Hiders which fear transapients and attempt to avoid all contact, the pioneers often retain many psychological and cultural links with terragen civilization, limited however by distance and poor communications.

 In the third phase the polities reach their largest extension.
 Though there are plenty of empty spaces left, all worthwhile resources are under the umbrella of a polity.
 While the free life may still be found in oort clouds or asteroid belts, the polities of one are constantly rubbing shoulders with the larger polities, and may be forced to follow rules and guidelines on which they have no influence.
 Somewhere between the second and the third phase, pioneers begin leaving the system for the new frontier.
 Reaching new worlds the cycle starts over.

 The first and second phase worlds are the mobile frontier, with a population of hardy pioneers.
 There exist many worlds that fit the description of the first and second phase, however the mobile frontier culture is the pioneers and their exodus once the world reaches the third phase.
 Often many of the inhabitants of a mobile frontier have participated in dozens of exoduses over the past centuries or millennia, though in a few mobile frontiers each new exodus consists of an entirely new generation of pioneers.